-Piano Nobile is delighted to announce From Omega to Charleston: The Art of Vanessa Bell and Duncan Grant 1910-1934, an exhibition of painting and applied art by two of the most innovative and influential British artists of the twentieth century.
-Curated in partnership with Richard Shone (author of Bloomsbury Portraits, 1993 and curator of The Art of Bloomsbury, Tate, 1999), the show explores the unique creative relationship shared by Bell (1879 1961) and Grant (1885-1978).
-Together, they emerge as consistently radical practitioners at the very heart of their cultural milieu.
-The first dedicated exploration of this theme for a quarter of a century, the exhibition relates their early years flush with post-impressionist experimentation to their later work at Charleston, Bell’s and Grant’s shared Sussex home.
+Piano Nobile is delighted to announce From Omega to Charleston: The Art of Vanessa Bell and Duncan Grant, 1910-1934, an exhibition of painting and applied art by two of the most innovative and influential British artists of the twentieth century.
+Curated in partnership with Richard Shone (author of Bloomsbury Portraits, 1993 and curator of The Art of Bloomsbury, Tate, 1999), the show explores the unique creative relationship shared by Bell and Grant from their early post-impressionist years to later work at Charleston, their shared Sussex home.
+Whether working at an easel or on decorative schemes, together they emerge as consistently radical practitioners at the very heart of their cultural milieu.

-Drawing from private collections and a substantial group of works from the Charleston Trust, the exhibition will also include one of Bell and Grant’s most spectacular joint commissions: The Famous Women Dinner Service.
-Begun in 1932 at the request of the art historian and director of the National Gallery Kenneth Clark and his wife Jane, its fifty plates were decorated with images of famous women through the ages, from Sappho to Greta Garbo.
-Considered lost, and never publicly exhibited, this service forms an impressive testament to Bell and Grant’s close working partnership.
+Drawing from private collections and a substantial group of works from The Charleston Trust, the exhibition will include one of Bell and Grant’s most spectacular joint commissions: The Famous Women Dinner Service.
+Begun in 1932 at the request of the art historian and director of the National Gallery Kenneth Clark and his wife Jane, the fifty plates were decorated with images of famous women through the ages, from Sappho to Greta Garbo.
+Considered lost for nearly forty years, and never publicly exhibited, they form an impressive testament to Bell and Grant’s close working partnership.

-A new, fully illustrated publication will accompany the exhibition with an essay and catalogue entries by Richard Shone, and contributions from Hana Leaper (Charleston scholar, Fellow of the Paul Mellon Centre, and Senior Lecturer, Liverpool John Moores University) and Darren Clarke (Rausing Head of Collections, Research and Exhibitions at the Charleston Trust).
+A fully illustrated publication will accompany the exhibition with an essay and catalogue entries by Richard Shone, and contributions from Hana Leaper (Senior Lecturer, Liverpool John Moores University), Frances Spalding (Biographer of Bell and Grant) and Darren Clarke (The Charleston Trust).